 It was modernised internally in 1930 to the designs of architect Georg Leschnitzer.
-The basic layout of the building didn’t change but the original decor gave way to a streamline modern Art Deco style.
+The basic layout of the building changed by the removal of the second balcony and the original decor gave way to a Streamline Moderne/Art Deco style.
 Seating was 1,068 (711 in the orchestra, 357 balcony and slips).
+On 5th December 1930 the German premiere of “All Quiet on the Western Front” was held, attended by Joseph Goebbels and his brownshirts who had bought up a third of the tickets.
+Ten minutes after the film had begun, Goebbels rose from his seat and left the building and his brownshirts began a chaotic disruption, letting off stink bombs and white mice in the auditorium and shouting “Jews Out!, Germany Away!, Hitler is at the gates!”.
+The American made Oscar winning film starring Lew Ayers which is about the lives of German soldiers during World War II was banned by the government.
 In 1942 it was known as the Nollendorf Palast and after the war from 1946-51 as the Neue Scala.
 From 1951 until it closed as cinema it was named the Metropol.

 It then became a disco retaining the decor of the cinema and the name Metropol.
 It was one of the largest and most popular in the then West Berlin, catering to both gay and straight clubbers and continued in this use after the re-unification of Berlin.

 Unfortunately, it was transformed into a 10-million Euro, very up-market nightclub named Goya, which opened on 1st December 2005 and closed three months later on 4th March 2006.
 Up-market nightclubs are not what Berlin wants!
 It had re-opened by 2007 as Metropol Berlin Nollendorfplatz.